-All Recipients shall be retrained according to the next package within 18 months of release.
 All Recipients are required to attend the complete Recipient course every three (3) years.
-Existing Recipients are not required to complete the mentoring portion of the course.
+Existing Recipients are not required to repeat the mentoring portion of the course.

 4.3 Recipient qualification suspension

 The Electrical Discipline Head will suspend the Recipient qualification from anyone who is found to be non-compliant in an audit or is in breach of legislation or approved procedures, pending investigation.
 Further training and reaccreditation may be required after the completion of the investigation.